VCSE Leadership Programme

 York CVS, alongside other key voluntary, community and social enterprise (VCSE) sector partners in the area, including: Community First Yorkshire, Two Ridings Community Foundation, HEY Smile Foundation, Forum and Humber and Wolds Rural Action, are part of the new VCSE Leadership Programme.

-The Programme aims to facilitate better partnership working between Sustainability and Transformation Parternships (STP) / Intergrated Care Systems (ICS) and the VCSE sector to enhance the role of the sector in strategy development and the design and delivery of integrated care in communities.
+The Programme aims to facilitate better partnership working between Sustainability and Transformation Partnerships (STP) / Intergrated Care Systems (ICS) and the VCSE sector to enhance the role of the sector in strategy development, and the design and delivery of integrated care in communities.

 About the Partnership

 In January 2020, the Humber, Coast and Vale Health and Care Partnership with the support of key Voluntary Sector partners successfully applied to take part in the VCSE Leadership Programme (Wave 2) funded and supported by NHS England.
 The programme provides funding for the voluntary sector to develop alliances or groups to enable them to play an active role as part of a mature integrated care system.
 It also provides independent facilitation and a range of hands-on support activities.

 The Humber, Coast and Vale (HCV) Partnership recognises the voluntary sector as a key partner in delivering transformation of health and wellbeing in our region.
 The sector is critical in the delivery of integrated and personalised care and helping to reduce health inequalities.
 As of 4th May 2020 the HCV Partnership is a newly recognised Integrated Care System (ICS), and the VCSE Leadership Programme represents an investment in and commitment to the increased visibility and engagement of the voluntary sector in the design and delivery of integrated health and social care and improving health outcomes in Humber, Coast and Vale.